refinajs/refina/docs/guide/essentials/lowlevel.md

 # Low-level Rendering

-For most of the applications, you can just use the components provided by existing plugins.
+For most applications, you can just use the components provided by existing UI libraries.

-But there are still some cases where you need to render components manually.
+But there are still some situations in which you need to render elements manually.

-And all the components are implemented using low-level rendering functions which render intrinsic HTML/SVG elements.
+Also the components provided by UI libraries are implemented using low-level rendering functions which render intrinsic HTML/SVG elements.

 :::info
 If a component satisfies your needs, you should use it instead of using low-level rendering functions, as the low-level rendering functions are more verbose and error-prone.